jeongsup-moon/yeast-GEM/README.md

 ### Online Visualization/Simulation

 * You can visualize selected pathways of yeast-GEM and perform online constraint-based simulations using [Caffeine](https://caffeine.dd-decaf.eu/interactive-map), by creating a simulation with the latest yeast-GEM version available, and choosing any _S. cerevisiae_ map (currently only `iMM904` maps are available).
-Learn more about Caffeine [here](https://caffeine.dd-decaf.eu).
+Learn more [about Caffeine](https://caffeine.dd-decaf.eu).
-* Additionally, you can visualize 3D representations of all compartments and subsystems of yeast-GEM at [Metabolic Atlas](https://metabolicatlas.org/explore/map-viewer/yeast8).
-Learn more about Metabolic Atlas [here](https://www.metabolicatlas.org/documentation).
+* Additionally, you can interactively navigate model components and visualize 3D representations of all compartments and subsystems of yeast-GEM at [Metabolic Atlas](https://metabolicatlas.org/explore?selected=Yeast-GEM).
+Learn more [about Metabolic Atlas](https://www.metabolicatlas.org/about).

 ## Model Files